ameba23/lowtechnetwork/docs/tech_open_source.md

 ## bittorrent

+### Magnetico

-* [magnetico - labs.boramalper.org](http://labs.boramalper.org/magnetico/)  [github repo](https://github.com/boramalper/magnetico) describes itself as an 'autonomous (self-hosted) BitTorrent DHT search engine suite'.
+[magnetico - labs.boramalper.org](http://labs.boramalper.org/magnetico/)  [github repo](https://github.com/boramalper/magnetico) describes itself as an 'autonomous (self-hosted) BitTorrent DHT search engine suite'.

 The Bittorrent mainline DHT, is, a least according to [this paper published in 2013,](http://cs.helsinki.fi/u/lxwang/publications/P2P2013_13.pdf) by far the biggest p2p network in the world both in terms of users and volume of traffic.